-Introduction
+Introduction [H2]

-Enron Reliable Power Auction is a unique and innovative risk management product for all participants in the power markets.
-Over the past two years the power markets have experienced extreme price volatility during the summer and all indications are that this summer is will be no different.
-It is quite common to see headlines such as:
+Enron Reliable Power Auction is a unique and innovative financially settled risk management product for all participants in the power markets.
+Over the past two years the power markets have experienced extreme price volatility during the summer and all indications are that this summer will be no different.

-“Dailies moved up a few more dollars as warm weather demand was aggravated by outages.” - MegawattDaily

 Despite the volatility, which can strain even the most financially sound utilities, there has been a lack of price risk management products in the power markets.
-Or if the risk can be mitigated it is at a extremely high cost.
-Enron has developed a structured product that can be used by all participants in the power markets to mitigate their exposure to severe price movement in the power markets through the RP Auction.
+Or if the risk can be mitigated it is at an extremely high cost.
+Enron has developed a structured product that can be used by all market participants to mitigate their exposure to severe price movements in the power markets through the Reliable Power Auction.

 Auctions will be held every two weeks, with bids due on the XX day after each opening day.
 The first auction will be for the period covering June 15th to June 30th and July 1st to July 15th.
-Subsequent to the first auction the next auction will allow be for the July 1st to July 15th and July 16th to July 31st coverage period and so on.
+The subsequent auction will be for the July 1st to July 15th and July 16th to July 31st coverage period and so on.

 Enron is committed to providing $XX million in aggregate notional cover for each coverage period subject to the condition that the bids are in excess of the Reservation Price, which is published on the website.
-The Reservation Price will be posted 12 P.M. the day before the auction close date and the bid will be accepted up to 4 P.M. the day of the auction close.
+The Reservation Price will be posted at12 P.M.
+CDT the day before the auction close date and the bid will be accepted up to 4 P.M.
+CDT the day the auction closes.

-Product
+Product [H3]

-The RP product is designed provide protection to buyers of these options in the joint event of an upward spike in power prices and a forced outage in a specific pool of nuclear power plants in PJM.
-The product is a combination of a call option with a second trigger linked to outages, whose payoff is linked to the designated hourly pool price with a notional value of 50MW.
-The options will be offered in traches linked to the number of plants that are operating at zero net available capacity due to a forced outage.
-For each option to be in-the-money both the triggers must be met.
+The Reliable Power product is designed to provide protection to buyers against the joint event of an upward spike in power prices and a forced outage of any nuclear power plant in PJM.
+The product is a combination of a call option with a second trigger linked to unit outages, whose payoff is linked to the designated hourly pool price with a notional value of 50MW.
+The options will be offered in tranches linked to the number of units that are operating at zero net available capacity due to a forced outage.
+For each option to be “in-the-money” both the triggers must be met.

-The RP options are designed to settle through a look-back feature that will base the payoff on the realized losses per the terms of the options.
+The Reliable Power Options are designed to settle through a look-back feature that will base the payoff on the realized losses per the terms of the options.
 The payoff is as follows:

 50 MW * (Hourly Pool Price – Strike) * (1, if plant out or 0, if plant not out)

-The settlement is based on outages reported by the Nuclear Regulatory Commission (NRC) via its Plant Status Report and the prices will be based of the hourly LMP published by PJM on its web site.
+The settlement is based on outages reported by the Nuclear Regulatory Commission (NRC) via its Plant Status Report and the prices will be based of the hourly (specify) LMP published by PJM on its web site.

-For further detail please review the attached Term Sheet for this Product.
+For further detail please review the attached Product Description.

-Nuclear Plants Included in Pool
+Nuclear Plants Included in Pool [H4]